khalleb/semanaomnistack11/README.md

 - Make a push to your branch: `git push origin my-feature`.

 After merging your receipt request to done, you can delete a branch from yours.

-## :memo: License

-This project is under the MIT license.
-See the [LICENSE](LICENSE.md) for details.

----

-Made with ♥ by Daniel Obara :wave: [Get in touch!](https://www.linkedin.com/in/danielobara/)